tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 If you want to run tModLoader without needing any input on startup (such as from an init system), then all you need to do is copy the example [serverconfig.txt](https://github.com/tModLoader/tModLoader/tree/1.4/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/serverconfig.txt) and change the settings how you like.
 Additional options can be found [on the Terraria wiki](https://terraria.wiki.gg/wiki/Server#Server_config_file)

 ## Updating
-If an update for `manage-tModLoaderServer.sh` is availble, a message will be printed letting you know one is available.
+If an update for `manage-tModLoaderServer.sh` is available, a message will be printed letting you know one is available.
 It can be updated using `./manage-tModLoaderServer.sh --update-script`.
 An outdated script may contain bugs or lack features, so it is usually a good idea to update.

 When using `manage-tModLoaderServer.sh`, tModLoader updates can be performed with `./manage-tModLoaderServer.sh --update`.
-When using a Github install, use `--github` and `--folder` if your install is in a non-standard location.
+When using a GitHub install, use `--github` and `--folder` if your install is in a non-standard location.
 Mods will be updated as well.

 When using the Docker container, simply rebuild the container using `docker-compose build` to update tModLoader.
 Mods will be updated as well.

 ## Using The Docker Container
 Before building and running the container, you first need to prepare a directory to pass to the container.
 This directory will link to `~/.local/share/Terraria` inside of the container.
-Within the directory, place your `enabled.json`, [install.txt](#via-modpack), [serverconfig.txt](#automatically-selecting-a-world), and any `.tmod` files.
+Within the directory, place your `enabled.json`, [install.txt](#obtaining-install.txt), [serverconfig.txt](#automatically-selecting-a-world), and any `.tmod` files.
 To manually add worlds, place them in `tModLoader/Worlds` inside of your directory (you may have to create the directory yourself).

 To install and run the container:
 * Ensure `docker` and `docker-compose` are installed